9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **GPS Experimentation**

-We are using an inertial sensor and a vision sensor to help with our autonomous code and our skills code.
+We are using an inertial sensor and a GPS sensor to help with our autonomous code and our skills code.
+The GPS sensor uses the patterning along the walls to know its placement in the field.
+The inertial sensor allows us to accuratly use turning degrees and distances, only getting more accurate with the help of the GPS sensor.

 #### **Intake Building**

 We are building another base identical to the previous mecanum base for the intake.
 We are using the other base for GPS testing and we will be able to test and alter two different things without altering either one, creating less time we have to wait till its built.

+#### **End of Entry Thoughts**